 #13.
 Search Goods

-Search goods are the type of goods which can be evaluated before making a final purchasing decision.
+Search goods are the type of goods that can be evaluated before making a final purchasing decision.
 People can read reviews online about the product or can ask for their known’s experience with the product.

 Example of this type of goods is automobiles, restaurants, electronics, games, etc.